KBTQ: History

 Two years into this format, KBTQ gained formidable competition when KBFM switched from Mainstream Top 40 to Rhythmic Top 40, sparking a Rhythmic war in the Valley.

 Loss of Revenue 2005

 As the Rhythmic War continued with rival KBFM, 96.1 The Beat KBTQ failed to capitalize on advertisement of commercial revenue due to various businesses' preference for a cleaner-sounding KBFM rather than an intense urban leaning station from KBTQ.
-Former personalities of KBTQ switched over to rival KBFM by this time and it was apparent that revenue was not improving thus forcing Univision to pay out its personalities through sister station advertising commercial revenues.
-Although the listener ratings were strong and in favor of KBTQ against rival KBFM, the incoming revenue or lack thereof said otherwise.
+Former personalities of KBTQ switched over to rival KBFM by this time and it was apparent that revenue was not improving thus forcing Univision Radio to pay out its personalities through sister station advertising commercial revenues.
+Although the listener ratings were strong and in favor of KBTQ against rival KBFM, the incoming revenue (or lack thereof) said otherwise.
 Univision came to the terms that without business advertising commercials, there is no way to maintain a station with its format.

 Format Change 2005

 On October 17, 2005, KBTQ bowed out and switched to its current format to appeal to a wide range of businesses for commercial advertisement.

+Latino Media Network purchased KBTQ from TelevisaUnivision in 2022 as part of a larger $60 million deal.
+Under a local marketing agreement, it continued to be programmed by TelevisaUnivision's Uforia Audio Network until the spring of 2023.

+On March 8, 2024, KBTQ went off the air shortly after 10 am, as a result of the KGBT-TV tower in La Feria, Texas, which KBTQ transmits from, being brought down after two of its 24 guy wires snapped.
+The station temporarily broadcast on KGBT-FM's HD2 subchannel, while its main frequency was off the air.
+KFRQ (owned by Entravision Communications) was also affected.
+KBTQ went back on the air on March 28, 2024.